kurko/smartest.vim/README.md

 If you're testing Javascript, smartest:

-* checks if it's a Konacha spec and runs it using zeus or bundler (whichever is available).
+* checks if it's a Konacha spec and runs it using Zeus or Bundler (whichever is available).
+* checks if `phantomjs` can be used based on the presence of `tests/runner.js`.
+  In case it's QUnit, it'll run only the current file.
 * runs `rake` if it doesn't know what to do (e.g `QUnit`)

 ### Usage